reuteras/dfirws/README.md

 ## Download tools and enrichment data

 Before using a sandbox or creating a VM all the tools has to be downloaded and prepared for use in DFIRWS.
-Sandboxes will be started to run and install packages for Python, bash, Rust and Node.js.
-Since Windows only allows on running Sandbox at the time you have to close any running sandbox before running **downloadFiles.ps1**.
+Sandboxes will be started to run and install packages for Python, bash, Rust, Node.js and more.
+Since Windows only allows one running Sandbox at the time you have to close any running sandbox before running **downloadFiles.ps1**.

 Download programs and prepare them for use by running: